 After completing the course work for a field of concentration, the student is eligible to take the qualifying examination for that concentration.
-The examinations in fields of concentration offered by the Political Science Department and SPEA are prepared by facutly in those fields and offered at times scheduled by the Political Science Department and SPEA.
-The examination in the field of Public Policy is written jointly by faculty in the Political Science Department and SPEA, and students can negotiate the timing of that examination.
+The examinations in fields of concentration offered by the Political Science Department and SPEA are prepared by faculty in those fields and offered at times scheduled by the Political Science Department and SPEA.

-After receiving a pass or qualified pass on each of the three exams, the student schedules the oral examination.
+After receiving a pass or qualified pass on each of the two exams, the student schedules the oral examination.
 Upon completion of the oral examination, signatures of the committee member and program director are required on the "Report of Preliminary Examination Committee" form.